-ROCKDOG AMPLIFIER REPAIRS is located at Unanderra which is 15 minutes from the Wollongong CBD and offers a wide range of services for musicians.
+ROCKDOG AMPLIFIER REPAIRS is located at Albion Park Rail within the Haworth Music Centre complex which is 20 minutes from the Wollongong CBD and offers a wide range of services for musicians.
 The workshop is fully equipped to repair, service and test all kinds of guitar and bass amps and electronic band equipment.

 - Repairs and servicing of most types of guitar and bass amps amps speaker systems.